Harold & Kumar Go to White Castle: Production

 While living in Los Angeles, screenwriters Jon Hurwitz and Hayden Schlossberg decided to write a low-budget stoner film and base the main characters on their high school friends from Randolph High School.
 They based the character of Harold on their real-life friend Harold Lee.
 Hurwitz got the idea to base the film around White Castle from his own experience craving White Castle burgers when he lived in Pennsylvania for several years.
 At the time, Pennsylvania did not have any White Castle locations and Hurwitz had to have family members bring him frozen White Castle burgers from New Jersey.

 The filmmakers received permission from White Castle in 2002 to use the chain's name in the film.
 One scene that depicted a White Castle being closed was changed at the request of the company's director of marketing.
-The film was also supposed to feature a hunt for Krispy Kreme donuts, but the food was changed to hamburgers when Krispy Kreme refused to allow the film to use their name.

-Kal Penn revealed that he and his co-star did not get a big paycheck from the movie.
-They only had a gross salary of $75,000 each for the movie, but there were many deductions.
-Penn mentioned, "You deduct your taxes, 10% to your agent, 15% your manager, 5% to your lawyer, your publicity fees and then your rent...And it averages out to probably about five-and-a-half months of living expenses once you’ve paid everybody and paid your taxes.”
-He said that a working actor is likely to keep "maybe 30% of your paycheck" after paying taxes and a team of representatives, which would mean he would have been left about $22,500 from his earnings.
+Despite receiving top billing, Kal Penn revealed that he and John Cho did not get a big paycheck from the movie, with each only receiving a gross salary of $75,000 before numerous deductions to which Penn explained, "You deduct your taxes, 10% to your agent, 15% your manager, 5% to your lawyer, your publicity fees, and then your rent...And it averages out to probably about five-and-a-half months of living expenses once you've paid everybody and paid your taxes."
+Penn said that a working actor was likely to keep "maybe 30% of your paycheck" after paying taxes and service fees; his work from the movie left him with about $22,500 from his earnings.

 Casting

 Hurwitz and Schlossberg included a role for Neil Patrick Harris as himself in the script without asking him first.
 Harris liked the script and agreed to appear in the film.
+Ralph Macchio was the backup choice if Harris declined.
+Hundreds of actors auditioned for the title roles.
 They also approached John Cho and Kal Penn to try out the parts who were initially skeptical about the project.
 During casting, both Penn and actor Sendhil Ramamurthy were being considered for the role of Kumar.
 After auditioning seven times, Penn eventually won the part.
+The role of Harold was between either Cho, Bobby Lee, Randall Park or Dante Basco.
+Ryan Reynolds agreed to do a cameo in the film after working with Penn on Van Wilder.